New York Regional Ferries Website

 Who is out there doing what we want to do already?

-We evaluated existing ferry websites, focusing on usability, design, and features to provide insights into industry standards and identify unique differentiators that can be incorporated into the new website.
+We evaluated existing ferry websites to provide insights into industry standards and identify unique differentiators that can be incorporated into the new website.

 Who is out there doing what we want to do already?

-We evaluated existing ferry websites, focusing on usability, design, and features to provide insights into industry standards and identify unique differentiators that can be incorporated into the new website.
+We evaluated existing ferry websites to provide insights into industry standards and identify unique differentiators that can be incorporated into the new website.

 Define

-Given what I had learned through the research phase I synthesized the data I had gathered from interviews to determine a number of recurring themes.
+Following the research phase I synthesized the data to determine a number of recurring themes.
 Afterward, I created prototypical personas to embody the needs.

 framed the problem in Point of View and How Might We exercises.